LoRA on the Go: Instance-level Dynamic LoRA Selection and Merging: Experiments

 We also analyze the computational cost of \model{} relative to baseline methods.
 Table~\ref{tab:time_analysis} reports per-sample inference times on the LLaMA-3.1-8B model using a single NVIDIA H100 GPU.
 As expected, the base pretrained model is the fastest, since no adapters are attached.
 LoRAHub introduces additional overhead and requires training to learn task-specific merging weights (24.28 seconds on average), which limits its practicality when new adapters are frequently introduced.

-\model{} and LoRARetriever exhibit comparable inference times ($\sim 2$ sec/sample), reflecting the cost of adapter-level operations.
-Since LoRARetriever depends on maintaining task datasets and training an auxiliary embedding model, these results underscore the practicality of \model{}.
+\model{}, AdapterSoup, and LoRARetriever exhibit comparable inference times ($\sim$2 sec/sample), reflecting the cost of adapter-level operations.
+Given that AdapterSoup and LoRARetriever require maintaining task datasets, and that LoRARetriever further involves training an auxiliary embedding model, these results underscore the practicality of \model{}.